tdevere/AppCenter_PSM1/ReadMe.md

 |----------|----------|
 | [Get-AppCenterAppsByOrg](/Get-AppCenterAppsByOrg.psm1) | Retrieves list of App Center Apps. |
 |[Get-AppCenterOrganizations](/Get-AppCenterOrganizations.psm1) |Retrieves list of App Center Organazations.

-## To-Do
+## Roadmap
 We need to determine which platform we're running on.
 If Mac/Linux, we'll need to change details which support those platforms.
 Currently (8/9/2022) we only support the Windows Platform.
-However, there's nothing to prevent us from supporting any Platform PowerShell is supported.
+However, there's nothing to prevent us from supporting any Platform PowerShell is supported. ``` Contributions are welcomed. ```